-Working with Roles and Scopes
+Working With Roles & API Scopes

 Deepgram uses a tiered system of access control to provide granular access to its endpoints.
 These tiers include account (or global) permissions and project permissions.
 Applying different tiers of permissions allows for more granularity at the project level.
 For example, an account may have the project:kick